-As at the date of this report, the Board consist of one (1) Executive Chairman, one (1) Executive Director and three (3) Independent Directors.
-The Company has complied with Provision 2.2 of the Code as Independent Directors made up a majority of the Board where the Chairman of the Board being an Executive Director.
+As at the date of this report, the Board consists of one (1) Executive Chairman, one (1) Executive Director and three (3) Independent Directors.
+The Company has complied with Provision 2.2 of the Code as Independent Directors make up a majority of the Board where the Chairman of the Board is an Executive Director.